Searching for Anomalies with Foundation Models: Results

-To summarize, we find improved data compatibility when including an additional signal process whose leading jet soft drop mass shows a localized distribution around 150 GeV, subleading jet have soft drop mass above 100 GeV, and at least one of the boosted jets is b-tagged.
+To summarize, we find improved data compatibility when including an additional signal process whose leading jet soft drop mass shows a localized distribution around 130 GeV, subleading jet have soft drop mass above 90 GeV, and at least one of the boosted jets is b-tagged.
 However, given these properties, searches for boosted HH production~\cite{CMS:2022gjd} should also be sensitive to the discrepancy we observe.
 We investigate the sensitivity of our current analysis workflow when considering a different strategy, closer to searchers performed for HH production.
 We select anomalous events using a generic $X\rightarrow bb$ tagger, also available in the CMS Open Dataset samples~\cite{CMS:2025kje}, and trained on simulated jets distributed uniformly in mass and transverse momentum, thus minimizing the dependence of the jet selection based on the mass of the original particle.
 This score is then divided by the same tagger's QCD score to maximize the separation against QCD, consistent with our current strategy.
-Apart from this change, all other analysis choices are maintained, including the requirement that the subleading jet soft drop mass to be above 100 GeV, but removing the b-tagging requirements, since they are redundant with the new anomaly score.
+Apart from this change, all other analysis choices are maintained, including the requirement that the subleading jet soft drop mass to be above 90 GeV, but removing the b-tagging requirements, since they are redundant with the new anomaly score.
 The results are shown in Fig~\ref{fig:htag_results}.

-In this case, the observed significance is 1.02, consistent with the background model.
-As a further cross-check, upper limits on the HH production cross section at 95\% confidence level based on the CLs criterion~\cite{Junk:1999kv,Read:2002hq} obtained using the asymptotic formulas are 323 relative to the SM prediction, qualitatively in agreement with limits for HH production given the significantly smaller dataset, phase space region, and absence of dedicated optimization for a HH search.
+In this case, the observed significance is 0.99, consistent with the background model.
+As a further cross-check, upper limits on the HH production cross section at 95\% confidence level based on the CLs criterion~\cite{Junk:1999kv,Read:2002hq} obtained using the asymptotic formulas are 296 relative to the SM prediction, qualitatively in agreement with limits for HH production given the significantly smaller dataset, phase space region, and absence of dedicated optimization for a HH search.
 We also quantify the fraction of events selected as anomalous by \textsc{OmniLearned} is also selected as anomalous by the X(bb) tagger.
 The results of the overlap fraction are shown in Fig.~\ref{fig:overlap}.
+Although the kinematic distribution of the anomalies selected by \textsc{OmniLearned} seems consistent with HH production, only 20-40\% of the events selected by \textsc{OmniLearned} are also selected by the X(bb) tagger, possibly indicating different jet substructure properties.